District Mission Statement

 Hancock County is located in Northwest Ohio.
 The county was formed on April 1, 1820 and has a covers approximately 340,480 acres.
 Findlay, the county seat, is near the center of the county.
 The northern part of the county lies level to the glacial lake plain area.
 Most of the county has gently sloping glacial moraine topography.
 The elevation ranges from 750 feet above sea level in the northwest part of the county to about 950 feet above sea level in the southwest part of the county.
 The glacial till deposits are moderately fine or fine-textured and calcareous.
 Hancock County is mainly agricultural.
 Several large industries in the county provide most of the farm jobs.

 A group of landowners concerned with the excessive amount of soil erosion in Hancock County formed the Hancock Soil & Water Conservation District on May 27, 1946.
-The District is a subdivision of the state of Ohio, operating under chapter 1515 of the Ohio Revised Code with the support of the Ohio Department of Natural Resources and the Division of Soil and Water Conservation.
+The District is a subdivision of the state of Ohio, operating under chapter 940 of the Ohio Revised Code with the support of the Ohio Department of Agriculture and the Division of Soil and Water Conservation.

 The Board of Supervisors is responsible for the administration and coordination of District programs.
 These programs are organized to assist government agencies in the development and implementation of conservation education, water quality, and technical assistance to the landowners of Hancock County.